 At the same time, stimulants can form an addiction, so most doctors won’t write this prescription unless the patient’s medical history, overall health, and current weight warrants treatment with stimulants.

 Are you concerned for a friend or family member’s sudden weight loss?
 Trustworthy professionals are available 24/7 to answer your questions.
-Call Zinnia Healing at (855) 430-9439.
+Call Zinnia Health at (855) 430-9439.

 Stimulants for Treating Narcolepsy